 Continued Education Program (CEP)

-This is a program of curriculum instruction developed by Down Syndrome Queensland, based on current effective approaches in the education of people with Down syndrome.
+This is a program of curriculum instruction developed by Down Syndrome Queensland and other intellectual disabilities, based on current effective approaches in the education of people with Down syndrome.
 The program is a continuation of a students’ education after school and into adulthood, building on the students’ learning strengths.

 The philosophy of the program is that students learn holistically and as such, the program includes elements of a student’s real-world experiences.